attentive-mobile/attentive-ios-sdk/README.md

 The attentive-ios-sdk is available through [CocoaPods](https://cocoapods.org).
 To install the SDK in a separate project using Cocoapods, include the pod in your application’s Podfile:

 ```
-target ‘MyApp’ do
+target 'MyApp' do
-  pod ‘attentive-ios-sdk’
+  pod 'attentive-ios-sdk', 'THE_SDK_VERSION'
 end
 ```